vimeo/VimeoUpload/README.md

         }
         else if let url = operation.outputURL
         {
-            // Use the url to generate an upload ticket (see below) }
+            // Use the url to start your upload (see below) }
         else
         {